Wentworth Estate: History

-19th century
+Early history

-The 19th-century house the "Wentworths" (now the club house for the Wentworth Club) was the home of a brother-in-law of the 1st Duke of Wellington.
-It was purchased in 1850 by the exiled Carlist Ramón Cabrera, 1st Duke of Maestrazgo, and after his death, his wife bought up the surrounding lands which were later to form the nucleus of the Wentworth Estate.
+For many centuries, the land now occupied by the estate was ignored by settlers, as the 'sandy heathland' made it 'pretty much useless' for growing crops.
+In the 18th century it became part of a small country estate owned by Mrs. Thomas Wentworth, widow of Colonel Thomas Wentworth, who fought against Charles Edward Stuart in the Jacobite rising of 1745.
+The 19th-century house Wentworths (now the clubhouse of the Wentworth Club) was the home of a brother-in-law of the 1st Duke of Wellington, Culling Charles Smith.
+It was purchased in 1850 by the exiled Carlist Ramón Cabrera, 1st Duke of Maestrazgo, and, following his death, his wife acquired the surrounding lands, which later formed the nucleus of the Wentworth Estate.